NeckersBOX/imel/README.md

 # Documentation

-From the 3.0 version the documentation was rewritten with **Doxysgen**.
+From the 3.0 version the documentation was rewritten with **Doxygen**.
 The Doxygen default configuration can be found in _imel_src_ folder and it configured to generate HTML, LATEX and MAN output.
 **Note:** HTML output was patched with a bootstrap theme